boredasset/boredasset/README.md

 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⢗⠃⣩⡽⠃⠈⢘⣻⣛⠃⠀⠈⣾⣿⣿⣿⣦⡈⢀⣨⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣟⠏⣂⣀⣀⣀⢉⡀⢀⠈⠉⠉⡀⡄⠈⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
 ⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣷⣦⣴⣶⣶⣤⣴⣶⣀⣉⣉⣉⣉⣀⣾⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿⣿
-<br /> ⠀⠀⠀
-The ancient calendar<br /> ⠀⠀⠀
-I-net software and the I-ching oracle<br /> ⠀⠀⠀
-Speak of the end of this day<br /> ⠀⠀⠀
-And our history shows<br /> ⠀⠀⠀
-The track record of the prophecy<br /> ⠀⠀⠀
-Here now are all of the signs so say it that way<br /> ⠀⠀⠀
-<br /> ⠀⠀⠀
-With war, corruption, H1N1 this has already begun<br /> ⠀⠀⠀
-With war, corruption, H1N1 this has already begun<br /> ⠀⠀⠀
-This has begun<br /> ⠀⠀⠀
-<br /> ⠀⠀⠀
-We are a trained culture to look for the end<br /> ⠀⠀⠀ The book speaks the words<br /> ⠀⠀⠀
-And this is the end that we intend<br /> ⠀⠀⠀

 <!---
 bored-asset/bored-asset is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.